CharlineJnnt/TCR_Unsupervised_Benchmark/README.md

 ![](Graphical_abstract.jpeg)

 ## Analysis
-This repository as the paper is composed of two parts: the process of the curated pooled database and the benchmark analysis of clustering methods.
+This repository as the paper is composed of three parts: the process of the curated pooled database, the benchmark analysis of clustering methods and the validation on public data from 10X Genomics.
 This repository is organized as follow:

 ```bash